WGBH-MLA/AAPB2/app/views/primary_source_sets/obama-rise/1-16-st7dr2pt8z.md

 <b>Focus 580; Talk to the Candidates with Barack Obama</b>
 <b>| WILL Illinois Public Media (Television station : Urbana, IL.) | February 16, 2004 </b>
-<i>This video clip and associated transcript appear from 2:28 - 6:40 in the full record.</i>
+<i>This audio clip and associated transcript appear from 2:28 - 6:40 in the full record.</i>

 ## Teachingtips